gusinacio/whatsgpt-rs/README.md

 Use `https://<ngrok hostname>/webhook` as the URL and the value in `WEBHOOK_VERIFY_TOKEN` as token verification.

-If you received a message with `Received webhook request from whatspp` in your console, you are ready to send messages to your own personal chatbot.
+If you received a message with `WEBHOOK_VERIFIED` in your console, you are ready to send messages to your own personal chatbot.

 ## Current limitations